KratosMultiphysics/Kratos/applications/DEMApplication/custom_problemtype/DEMClusters.gid/README.md

 # Recommendations and troubleshooting
 In order to avoid typical issues when generating the cluster.
-- Do not generate the geometry from an existing mesh
+- If possible, avoid generating the geometry from an existing mesh (May contain incorrectly defined faces)
 - If using a copy of an existing geometry via save as, save and reload the problem before continuing.
 - The mesh is not automatically generated.
 The user must specify the mesh size and generate the mesh prior to create the SPH file or the cluster.